 Best way to drink

 Like other aged Rums, Bumbu XO is great for sipping neat or on ice.
-That way, you can enjoy the complexity and taste the notes coming from the Sherry cask finish.
+You can enjoy the complexity and taste the notes from the Sherry cask finish.

 Bumbu XO FAQs